 The main calendar pane includes:

 - Navigation Controls — Click the left or right arrow to navigate forward or backward in time, or Today to jump to today.

 The right sidebar includes:

-- Sort Order pop-up menu — Change the way to dos are shown in the To Do List.
+- Sort Order pop-up menu — Change the way tasks are shown in the Task List.

-- To Do List — A customizable list of your to dos.
-See To Do List.
+- Task List — A customizable list of your tasks.
+See Task List.

-- Info Panel — Editable details about the selected event or to do.
+- Info Panel — Editable details about the selected event or task.
 See Info Panel.

 The View menu contains controls for switching among calendar views, moving forward or backward in time, and adjusting the way various calendar views are displayed.

 You can customize the calendar view by choosing any of following options from the View menu:

 - Appearance — Switch between Automatic / Light or Dark mode.